-Plenary Conventions has been appointed to develop the project and will soon start on what will be one of the biggest developments in regional Victoria.
+Plenary Conventions has been appointed to develop the project and have started work on what will be one of the biggest developments in regional Victoria.

-The Plenary Conventions consortium will transform the 1.6-hectare waterfront car parking site into a precinct that welcomes locals and visitors alike as part of the Public Private Partnership.
+The Plenary Conventions consortium will transform the 1.6-hectare waterfront car parking site into a precinct that welcomes locals and visitors alike as part of the precinct partnership.
 The consortium comprises Plenary Group as sponsor and investor as well as hotel and commercial office developer, Built as builder, Woods Bagot as architect and BGIS as facilities management services contractor.

 Melbourne Convention and Exhibition Trust will operate the Centre once complete.

-The Nyaal Banyul Geelong Convention and Event Centre will support 600 jobs during construction and an additional 270 ongoing jobs once the precinct is complete.
+The Nyaal Banyul Geelong Convention and Event Centre precinct will support 1,450 jobs during construction and an additional 700 ongoing jobs once complete.
 The hotel will further boost employment opportunities and strengthen the region’s visitor economy.